msantos/epcap_compile/README.md

 directly, any bugs in pcap\_compile() may cause the Erlang VM to crash.
 Do not use filters from untrusted sources.

-Also note very large filters may block the scheduler.
+Also note very large filters may block the scheduler or cause a stack overflow.
 For example:

     epcap_compile:compile(string:copies("ip and ", 50000) ++ "ip").

+Filters larger than 8192 bytes will not be be allowed by default.
+See the `limit` option to compile/2.

 ## REQUIREMENTS